hegand/ambari-check-service/README.md

 # Ambari Service Check python util

 You can use this python util to initiate Ambari service checks for selected or all services.
+The API calls are based on this [article](https://community.hortonworks.com/articles/11852/ambari-api-run-all-service-checks-bulk.html).

 ## Config
 You can find below a sample config.
 Please set the permission that only the user who may run this script can read it.